 External audits, including one by Navigant in January, found a “lack of proper management support, oversight and leadership in the budget process” from McGonegal’s administration.

 The state audit began in March and concluded with the release of the report Nov.
 25.

 It finds mistakes as far back as 2005.

 The $7.2 million penalty includes $5.48 million that may not have been spent in accordance with funding guidelines, the report says.

-The above items, plus approximately $65,255 in purchasing card rebates owed to other funds, amount to the $7,259,707 in possible repayment to the state.
+The above items, plus about $65,255 in purchasing-card rebates owed to other funds, amount to the $7,259,707 in possible repayment to the state.